 - Wear breezy, loose cotton or linen clothing that breathes and allows sweat to air dry quickly.

-You can even separate your folds with absorbent cotton cloth.
+- Separate your folds with absorbent cotton cloth during sweaty conditions.
 Avoid synthetic and thick fabrics that don't allow your sweat to air dry.

 - Stay cool to decrease sweating.

 Treatment of Intertrigo